tangjm/data-engineering-notes/Talend/basics/basics.md

 Metadata is stored in the Repository and can be reused across jobs and components.

+Built-in metadata - requires you to enter data in the component configuration manually.
+Let's you set the properties specific to a single component without affecting other components.

-Built-in data - properties specific to a component Repository properties - properties stored in the repository that can be reused
+Repository properties - properties stored in the repository that can be reused in different components in a single Job and components across different Jobs in the same project.
+When you change your repository metadata, you have the option to choose which dependent components to propogate your changes to.

 Generic schemas - can be used by any component; often  used to configure components of different types with the same schema